 Mama and I were standing together the way we worked together in the Alabama cotton fields and continued, until this momentous day, June 6, 1971.
 Foremost, it was Mama who travelled the entire journey from the cotton fields of Alabama to the academic Grounds of the University of Virginia, and that was a happy day for her because I had earned a Ph.D. in cultural anthropology and some "Firsts" at the University of Virginia.
 I was the University's first African American to earn Ph.D.
 Degree from its department of sociology and anthropology, the second African American to earn its Ph.D., and the first female to earn the university's Ph.D.

 For sure, the day was our day--Mama's Day and My Day.
 Mama, I could not have done it without your sacrifice and highly dependable help.
 Mama, thank you.
-I will always love you for being the wonderful person you were to me.
+I will always love you for being the wonderful person you are to me.

 The day was a hard-earned one for my family.
 Trina wanted me at home while I was fulfilling my residency at the University of Virginia and Bennie was my statistician and architect for my doctoral dissertation.
 When my first drawings of Atlanta and the Chattahoochee River were rejected, he used the architectural skills he learned in the military, and, though my committee told me to hire a professional to do the drawings, they didn't ever question his wonderful work.
 With good reason, the day was, also, Bennie's and Trina's Day because they gave me enough space, help, and time to accomplish the task of earning a Ph.D.
 Degree, for which I am grateful.
 I extend more gratitude to Trina for going to pre-school at Spelman College in Atlanta and Hampton Institute for kindergarten, until I could finish the journey.
 Guys, I deeply thank you.